t1mk1k/compute4punch-container-stacks/h4leptons/README.md

 ls Indexfiles/*/*
 ```

-4. Split the indexfiles for the Higgs Monte Carlo samples into smaller files to have batch jobs of reasonable size:
+4. Split the indexfiles for the Higgs and ZZ Monte Carlo samples into smaller files to have batch jobs of reasonable size:

 ```
 ./Split-Indexfiles/split-indexfiles.sh moca2011/SMHiggsToZZTo4L 5